Saturday, June 13, 2009

 If night life interests you, there are many music venues and discos in the City.
 Pump, a haven for Hip Hop lovers, Vudu, features House music and attracts an upscale clientele.
 Juliana a Korean owned Club features a variety of music and draws a huge crowd on weekends.
 There are many other clubs and entertainment venues for your weekend or evening enjoyment.

 Restaurants include many international cuisines including Korean, Thai, Japanese, and Vietnamese.
-Cebu is truly an international and multicultural City, and it is not so large to be intimidating or difficult to get around.
+Cebu is truly an international and multicultural city, and it is not so large to be intimidating or difficult to get around.

 Consider Cebu City as a prime candidate for your ESL study in the Philippines.
 You won't regret it.